 On the Customer Relationship Management (CRM) used, check the number of leads received in the period.
 After that, considering the same period, measure how many conversions it performed.
 In this period, evaluate the cost and efforts applied to achieve the obtained conversions.

-It’s necessary to divide the monthly cost of a particular source of leads with the number of conversions.
-This way, you can find out how much each new customer cost.
+It’s necessary to divide the monthly cost of a particular source of leads by the number of conversions.
+This way, you can find out how much each new customer costs.

 3. Net promoter score

 It sets this KPI to discover the level of customer satisfaction with the business.

 To do this, we ask the following question in a survey: what is the chance of you recommending the product (or services) to a friend?

 Depending on the rating chosen by the customer, we arrange them in three groups:

 - who voted from 9 to 10 are brand enthusiasts;